trans-travel/trans-travel/us/sc.md

 ## Legal Definition of Sex

 Non-binary people are not recognized.
+Some laws use transphobic definitions of sex.

 ## Medical Care